 “We have to have accurate information with regards to people’s medical conditions, medications and medical history to put a case for funding to our Community Care Board.
 Using the Cheshire Care Record makes getting that information easier and quicker, as you’re not having to wait for a reply from doctors’ surgeries or other healthcare providers.
 It not only reduces our workloads in Social Care, but also other colleagues in health who would normally have to spend time getting back to us and providing us with historical information.

-“In particular, the Cheshire Care Record has been of benefit to one lady I went to see recently, where the information I had on the referral form was incorrec.
+“In particular, the Cheshire Care Record has been of benefit to one client I went to see recently, where the information I had on the referral form was incorrect.

-“The form said this lady had been diagnosed with dementia.
-When I went to see her, I thought from experience that although she had some word finding difficulties, she didn’t appear to display many symptoms of dementia.
-I checked back on the Cheshire Care Record and it revealed that she had not yet been assessed for dementia.
-It turned out she didn’t have it after all and we were able to correct the misdiagnoses quite quickly.
+“The form said this the client had been diagnosed with dementia.
+When I went to see them, I thought from experience that although there was some word finding difficulties, the client didn’t appear to display many symptoms of dementia.
+I checked back on the Cheshire Care Record and it revealed that there had not yet been an assessment for dementia.
+It turned out the client didn’t have it after all and we were able to correct the misdiagnoses quite quickly.

-“Another lady I went to see had terminal cancer and was receiving palliative care.
-Although I suspected this was the case from the medication she was taking, before meeting her I was able to look up her history on the Cheshire Care Record and find out everything I needed to know.
-This meant I didn’t have to ask the client to recount her experience, which can be very distressing for some people and their family members – especially on their first meeting with us.
+“Another client I went to see had terminal cancer and was receiving palliative care.
+Although I suspected this was the case from the medication they were taking, before meeting her I was able to look at the patient history on the Cheshire Care Record and find out everything I needed to know.
+This meant I didn’t have to ask the client to recount their experience, which can be very distressing for some people and their family members – especially on their first meeting with us.

-“It’s very quick to access the Cheshire Care Record – it’s a click of a button and as long as I have consent I can access a services users’ information instantly.
+“It’s very quick to access the Cheshire Care Record – it’s a click of a button and I can access a services users’ information instantly.
 It enables me to write better assessments using more accurate information in a faster way and takes the pressure off us and the client to discuss everything at once.”